leinadyn/K_Server/README.md

 - deterministic combination of multiple algorithms
 - randomized combination of two algorithms

-In addition Network.py does the following two classes (though they are only helpers for the solvers):
+In addition Network.py provides the following two classes (though they are only helpers for the solvers):

 - a Network class, which is used as a data structure to compute network flows
 - a Min_Mean_Cycle_Cancel class, which implements the min-mean-cycle-reduction algorithm for computing max-flows with minimal cost and other graph algorithms